airyhq/airy/docs/docs/getting-started/installation/aws.md

 ## Next steps

-Now that you have a running installation of Airy core on AWS you can connect it to messaging sources.
+Now that you have a running installation of `Airy Core` on AWS you can connect it to messaging sources.
 Check out our quickstart guide:

 <ButtonBox